-To determine whether there was a sufficient volume of sales of PET film in the home market to serve as a viable basis for calculating NV, Commerce compared the volume of Jindal and SRF's home market sales of the foreign like product to their volume of U.S. sales of the subject merchandise in accordance with section 773(a) of the Act.
-Pursuant to section 773(a)(1)(B) of the Act, because the aggregate volume of home market sales of the foreign like product was greater than five percent of the aggregate volume of U.S. sales of the subject merchandise, we determined that the home market was viable for comparison purposes for both Jindal and SRF.39
+To determine whether there was a sufficient volume of sales of PET film in the home market to serve as a viable basis for calculating NV, Commerce compared the volume of Jindal's home market sales of the foreign like product to their volume of U.S. sales of the subject merchandise in accordance with section 773(a) of the Act.
+Pursuant to section 773(a)(1)(B) of the Act, because its aggregate volume of home market sales of the foreign like product was greater than five percent of its aggregate volume of U.S. sales of the subject merchandise, we determined that the home market was viable for comparison purposes for Jindal.